REASONABLE ADJUSTMENTS AND ACCEPTABLE EVIDENCE

 Applicants / students with disability are encouraged to contact the Disability Support Team as early as possible so that appropriate support can be arranged.

-The definition of a care-leaver is anyone who, at any stage in their life, for any length of time before the age of 18:
+The definition of a care-experienced is anyone who, at any stage in their life, for any length of time before the age of 18:

 - Has been in care, which includes foster care or living in a residential care home or